 Whenever we omit some details of a problem to construct an abstraction, we construct a model of the problem.
 In everyday life, we use the principle of abstraction frequently to understand a problem or to assess a situation.

 Decomposition is a process of breaking down.
 It will be breaking down functions into smaller parts.
-It is another important principle that is available in the repertoire of a software engineer to handle problem complexity.
+It is another important principle of software engineering to handle problem complexity.
 This principle is profusely made use by several software engineering techniques to contain the exponential growth of the perceived problem complexity.
-The decomposition principle is popularly known as the divide and conquer principle.
+The decomposition principle is popularly is says the divide and conquer principle.